While podcasting can a fun hobby for some, for others it’s a big money-making business.

 Fireside’s monetization features

-Fireside has limited monetization options:
+Fireside has limited/no monetization options:

-- Affiliate Connections
+- Affiliate Support

-Fireside offer a feature called “Affiliate Connections” but there’s not further information on how this works on their website (including in the support documentation!).
+Fireside offer a feature called “Affiliate Support” but there’s not further information on how this works on their website (including in the support documentation!).
 I can’t recommend Fireside for monetization as it’s not clear what they can really offer.

 How much can you expect to earn with Fireside?

 Zero dollars!
 Fireside is not set up for podcast monetization at all.

 Podcast monetization FAQs

 What is dynamic ad insertion?